 4.4.
 Subject to clause 4.1, you authorise us to disclose, in the normal course of performing the services, such personal information to third parties for the purpose of providing the services and any other purposes set out in these terms.

 4.5.
-We may disclose your name and address to third parties such as credit agencies to perform a credit reference or to undertake credit management or collection processes if it is reasonable to do so.
+We may disclose your name and address to third parties such as agencies acting on your behalf to verify your identity as required under clause 6, or credit agencies to perform a credit reference or to undertake credit management or collection processes if it is reasonable to do so.

 5. DOCUMENTS, RECORDS AND INFORMATION